This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Great for Small Celebrations: This mini King Cake is the perfect size to share with a few friends or family.
+- Perfect for Small Celebrations: This mini King Cake is sized for sharing without excess.

-- Classic Mardi Gras Flavor: Soft, buttery dough filled with cinnamon sugar and creamy cream cheese, just like a traditional King Cake.
+- Classic Mardi Gras Flavor: Soft sweet yeast dough with a cinnamon sugar swirl and cream cheese filling.

-- Easy to Make: Simple ingredients and step-by-step instructions make this New Orleans favorite approachable.
+- Easy to Make: Clear steps and everyday ingredients make this New Orleans favorite approachable.

 Ingredients